Analyzing CPU Usage

 If a function without debug information is encountered, further unwinding of the stack may fail.
 Unwinding will also fail for some symbols implemented in assembly language.
 If unwinding fails, only a part of the call chain is displayed, and the surrounding functions may seem to be interrupted.
 This does not necessarily mean they were actually interrupted during the execution of the application, but only that they could not be found in the stacks where the unwinding failed.

 Kernel functions included in call chains are shown on the third row of each thread.
-All kernel functions are summarized and not differentiated any further, because most of the time kernel symbols cannot be resolved when the data is analyzed.

 The Statistics view displays the number of samples each function in the timeline was contained in, in total and when on the top of the stack (called